Neurodivergent-affirming therapy isn’t just about managing symptoms. It's about harnessing your unique strengths and achieving your full potential.

 1) Book a consultation call.

-2) Schedule your first session.
+2) Schedule your first appointment.

 If it’s a good fit, we’ll talk about next steps for getting started.
-Depending on your needs and schedule, we will likely meet once a week or every other week.

 Important notes